Bayesian Profiling Multiple Imputation for Missing Electronic Health Records: Imputation and Inference with EHRs

 \section{Imputation and Inference with EHRs}

-We apply the BPMI to impute missing A1c values in the EHRs.
-The collected A1c values range from 3.3\% to 17.3\% with mean 7.1\% and are right skewed with potentially multiple modes.
-We use the location and scale mixture distributions as a flexible strategy to capture the irregular distribution.
+In a two-step MI process, we first apply BPMI to impute missing A1c values in the EHRs and secondly make inference on how A1c relates to acute diabetes outcomes.
+The observed A1c values range from 3.3\% to 17.3\% with mean 7.1\% and are right-skewed with multiple modes.
+We use the location and scale mixture distribution as a flexible strategy to capture the irregular distribution.
 In the profile allocation model~\eqref{pi}, the time-invariant covariates $\bfX_{i0}$ are the baseline characteristics listed in Table~\ref{predictor}.
-In the outcome and presence propensity models~\eqref{y} and~\eqref{r}, the covariates in $\bfD_{ij}$ with fixed effects include the constant ones and the time-varying variables, age and the count of physician visits.
-The covariates in $\bfD^*_{ij}$ represents the functions of time in years with slopes changing across classes.
-We use the basis spline functions of time with $(1\%, 15\%, 20\%, 50\%, 75\%, 90\%)$ quantiles as six knots and cubic terms as a piecewise polynomial regression, and the nine spline functions used as covariates in $\bfD^*_{ij}$ with profile-specific coefficients as shown in Figure~\ref{bspline}.
+In the A1c outcome and response propensity models~\eqref{y} and~\eqref{r}, the covariates in $\bfD_{ij}$ with fixed effects include the constant ones and the time-varying variables, age and the count of physician visits.
+The covariates in $\bfD^*_{ij}$ represent the functions of time in years with slopes changing across classes.
+We use the basis spline functions of time with $(1\%, 15\%, 20\%, 50\%, 75\%, 90\%)$ quantiles as six knots and cubic terms as a piecewise polynomial regression, and the nine spline functions used as covariates in $\bfD^*_{ij}$ with profile-specific coefficients as shown in Appendix~\ref{spline}.
 The spline functions are chosen based on model fitting criteria and can handle complex shapes to create smooth curves.
 Details on diagnostics of model specifications are provided in Section~\ref{diagnostics}.
 Random intercepts are introduced by $\bfD^{**}_{ij}$.

 To set up the initial values of the Markov chain Monte Carlo (MCMC) updating, we fit an ordinary linear regression and use the coefficient estimates as initial values for $\bfbeta$ and $\bfbeta^*_{l}$'s whose starting points are the same across classes.
-The initial values of $\bfeta$'s are $\vec{0}$, representing initial equal probability of class allocation.
+The initial values of $\bfeta$'s are $\vec{0}$, representing an initial equal probability of class allocation.
 The scale parameters start at 0.1, and the random effects are initially drawn from normal distributions with mean 0 and the initial scales.